dvishnu20/Blood_bank_system/README.md

 Admins: Have a full overview of the system, manage inventory, approve requests, and confirm donations.

-📸 Screenshots
-(It is highly recommended you add screenshots here of the main pages:)

 Landing Page & Urgent Needs

 Donor Dashboard (Profile, Map)